 Puberty is a time of somatic growth and sexual maturation, with females developing more body fat and males more muscle mass.
-These physiologic changes may affect drug pharmacokinetics (PK), which is especially important for drugs with a narrow therapeutic index that are used in combination with protein-bound medicines or hepatic enzyme inducers or inhibitors.3
+These physiologic changes may affect drug pharmacokinetics (PK), which is especially important for medications with a narrow therapeutic index that are used in combination with protein-bound medicines or hepatic enzyme inducers or inhibitors.5

-In addition, many antiretroviral (ARV) drugs (e.g., abacavir, emtricitabine, lamivudine, tenofovir disoproxil fumarate [tenofovir], and some protease inhibitors [PIs]) are administered to children at higher weight- or surface area-based doses than would be predicted by direct extrapolation of adult doses.
+In addition, many antiretroviral (ARV) drugs (e.g., abacavir, emtricitabine, lamivudine, tenofovir disoproxil fumarate [TDF], and some protease inhibitors [PIs]) are administered to children at higher body weight- or body surface area-based doses than would be predicted by direct extrapolation of adult doses.
 This is based upon reported PK data indicating more rapid drug clearance in children.
-Data suggesting optimal doses for every ARV drug in adolescents are not available although Appendix A: Pediatric Antiretroviral Drug Information includes a discussion of data relevant to adolescents for individual drugs and notes the age listed on the drug label for adult dosing.

 Adolescent Contraception, Pregnancy, and Antiretroviral Therapy